Amber097/dotfiles/README.md

 dotfiles
 ===

-This includes a shell script and some configurations to manage dotfiles.
+These files are my own backups and a shell script and some configurations to manage dotfiles.

+TODO
+---

+Use symbolic links to access dotfiles

+Simplify signature scheme
+1. Get uid executing update.sh
+2. Compare dotfiles with uid when setup and backup

 Usage